jarikorhonen/image_ranking/README.md

     56,4,2,1,5,4,3

 means that user 56 has evaluated test case 4 so that image 2 is the best, image 1 is the second best, image 5 is the third best, image 4 is the fourth best, and image 3 is the worst.
+The log file RESULT_LOG_FILE will contain more detailed information about the experiment.

 If you use the software in your research, kindly cite the following publication: